kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Change message display to be a scrolling text box

 == Cosmetic/Usability ==

 - Should not be able to select a card if you have already played one this turn